boilerplatter/postgrpc/README.md

 - **Performance**: running a query over a persistent connection will always be the fastest option, but using PostgRPC should be the next-best option.
 Where concurrent queries are needed, and where those queries scale up faster than connections, PostgRPC should handle more concurrent query requests than any other direct-connection-based connection pool solution.
 - **Primitive Focus**: where Postgres has a feature, PostgRPC should support that feature through the query interface.
 Where this is impossible, PostgRPC should strive to provide a distributed equivalent.
 - **Ease-of-Use**: those looking to get started with PostgRPC should be able to spin it up as a service quickly on a variety of systems.
 PostgRPC should ship with sane defaults for most use-cases.
+For more limited cases, PostgRPC should be easy to configure through feature-gating and conditional compilation.
 - **Type Inference**: PostgRPC should accomdate the flexibility of JSON in inputs and outputs rather than mapping JSON or `gRPC` types to Postgres types.
 This includes leveraging Postgres's built-in type inference wherever possible.
-- **Customization**: PostgRPC should be a reference implementation of a `gRPC` service that can be easily re-implemented over custom connection pool logic.
+- **Customization**: PostgRPC's provided binaries should be a reference implementation of a `gRPC` service.
+For those that need more flexibility, the `postgrpc` library is provided to handle custom connection pool logic.

 ### Non-Goals

 - **Auth**: PostgRPC does not include authentication or authorization mechanisms beyond those provided by the Postgres database itself.
-Setting the Postgres `ROLE` can be done through an `X-Postgres-Role` header, and correctly deriving the value of that header is the responsibility of other services better suited to the task (e.g. [Ory Oathkeeper](https://www.ory.sh/oathkeeper/docs/next/))
+Setting the Postgres `ROLE` can be done through an `X-Postgres-Role` header (when the `role-header` feature is enabled), and correctly deriving the value of that header is the responsibility of other services better suited to the task (e.g. [Ory Oathkeeper](https://www.ory.sh/oathkeeper/docs/next/))
-- **Strict Request Types**: PostgRPC will not support binary encoding of custom or extension-provided types.
-Instead, all types will be inferred or coerced through Postgres itself.
-Where type inference or coercion is unsufficient, queries should use text parameters and type hints in the query itself to convert values appropriately.
+- **Strict Request Types**: PostgRPC will use binary encoding of input values where possible.
+Where the binary encoding of a parameter is not obvious, PostgRPC will use text encoding to leverage Postgres's built-in type inference.
+All outputs will be decoded as JSON-compatible dynamic types only, with no attempt to use stricter Postgres types.
 - **All-in-One**: PostgRPC does not replace your application stack.
 Instead, PostgRPC is a sharp tool that's easy to integrate into a toolbox that includes things like user management, load balancing, and routing of traffic from public endpoints.
 Do _not_ expose your database publicly through PostgRPC unless you know what you're doing (and even then, consider alternatives like those found in the `examples` directory).

 ## Getting Started

 ### Installation

-Make sure that you have `cargo` and appropriate Rust toolchains installed.
-Then clone this repo and run `cargo build --release` in the `postgrpc` subdirectory.
+For binary installations, use `cargo install postgrpc`.
+The compilation of the `postgrpc` executable can be customized with `--features`.

-The final executable to run will be at `./target/release/postgrpc`.
+For library installations, use `cargo add postgrpc` within a `cargo`-managed Rust project.

 ### Configuration